alan-turing-institute/data-safe-haven/docs/source/roles/project_manager/data_egress.md

 Data Safe Havens are used for doing secure data research.
 Once the project is finished, it is important to extract all outputs from the environment before shutting it down.
-Each time you egress data from the environment, it must be checked that it is safe and appropriate to release.
+Each time you egress data from the environment, it must be checked to ensure that it is safe and appropriate to release.

 ```{note}
 You might want to define multiple data collections for egress, which would each have their own sensitivity.